 Grading information from white belt to black belt

-At the end of every three to six month period, students will have the opportunity to be assessed by the TAGB Chairman and chief grading examiner.
-This assessment is known as a ‘grading’.
+At the end of every three to six month period, students will have the opportunity to be assessed by an official TAGB grading examiner.

 The assessment has a practical section, via the demonstration of movements on the floor, as well as a theory section, via questions on what they have learned so far.

 If successful at the assessment and deemed to be at the required standard, the student will be awarded with an official certificate and promoted to the next grade in the syllabus (a new belt).
+Grading is completely optional as a short term goal but eligibility to grade is always at the discretion of the instructor.

-GRADING INFORMATION – 10th KUP / WHITE BELT
+10TH KUP WHITE BELT

-Practical Grading Required
+Practical Grading Required:

 10 - Press ups